-Ingrown toenails are easily treated if it is caught in the early stages and prior to infection, and usually can be treated safely at home.
+Ingrown toenail treatment can be effective if it is caught in the early stages, prior to infection, and usually can be treated safely at home.
 Home treatment is not recommended if there is an infection, or if the patient has a medical condition such as diabetes, nerve damage, or poor circulation.

 In the absence of infection or complicating factors, the foot can be soaked in water with Epsom’s salt and gently massaged on the side of the nail fold to reduce inflammation and pain to the affected area.